-- agree the Company's objectives, strategies and plans for achieving those objectives; - review its mandate at least annually and approve recommended changes. - determine the terms of reference and procedures of the board and review their reports and minutes; - consider and evaluate reports submitted by members of the executive; - ensure that an effective risk management process exists and is maintained throughout the company to ensure financial integrity and safeguarding of the Company's assets; - review and monitor the performance of the chief executive and the executive team; - ensure consideration is given to succession planning for the chief executive and executive management; - establish and review annually, and approve major changes to, relevant policies; - approve the remuneration of non-executive directors on the board; - ensure that an adequate budget and planning process exists, performance is measured against budgets and plans, and approve annual budgets for the Company; - approve significant acquisitions, mergers, take-overs, divestments of operating companies, equity investments and new strategic alliances by the Company; - consider and approve capital expenditure recommended by the executive committee; - consider and approve any significant changes proposed in accounting policy or practice; - consider and approve the annual financial statements, quarterly results and dividend announcements and notices to shareholders, and consider the basis for determining that the Company will be a going concern as per the recommendation of the audit committee; - assume ultimate responsibility for financial, operational and internal systems of control, and ensure adequate reporting on these by Management; - take ultimate responsibility for regulatory compliance and ensure that management reporting to the board is comprehensive; - ensure a balanced and understandable assessment of the Company's position in reporting to stakeholders; - review non financial matters that have not been specifically delegated to management ; and - specifically agree, from time to time, matters that are reserved for its decision, retaining the right to delegate any of these matters to Management and/or any committee from time to time in accordance with the articles of association.
+- agree the Company's objectives, strategies and plans for achieving those objectives; - annually review the corproate governance process and assess achivement against objectives; - review its mandate at least annually and approve recommended changes. - delegate to the Chief Executive or any senior executive any of the powers, authorities and discretions vested in the Board of di - determine the terms of reference and procedures of the board and review their reports and minutes; - consider and evaluate reports submitted by members of the executive; - ensure that an effective risk management process exists and is maintained throughout the company to ensure financial integrity and safeguarding of the Company's assets; - review and monitor the performance of the chief executive and the executive team; - ensure consideration is given to succession planning for the chief executive and executive management; - establish and review annually, and approve major changes to, relevant policies; - approve the remuneration of non-executive directors on the board; - ensure that an adequate budget and planning process exists, performance is measured against budgets and plans, and approve annual budgets for the Company; - approve significant acquisitions, mergers, take-overs, divestments of operating companies, equity investments and new strategic alliances by the Company; - consider and approve capital expenditure recommended by the executive committee; - consider and approve any significant changes proposed in accounting policy or practice; - consider and approve the annual financial statements, quarterly results and dividend announcements and notices to shareholders, and consider the basis for determining that the Company will be a going concern as per the recommendation of the audit committee: - assume ultimate responsibility for financial, operational and internal systems of control, and ensure adequate reporting on these by Management; - take ultimate responsibility for regulatory compliance and ensure that management reporting to the board is comprehensive; - ensure a balanced and understandable assessment of the Company's position in reporting to stakeholders; - review non financial matters that have not been specifically delegated to management; and - specifically agree, from time to time, matters that are reserved for its decision, retaining the right to delegate any of these matters to Management and/or any committee from time to time in accordance with the articles of association.

-Delegation of authority.
+Delegation of Authority.

-The ultimate responsibility for the company and its operations rests with the board.
-The board retains effective control through a well-developed governance structure and an executive committee.
-The board delegates authority to the chief executive to manage the business and affairs of the company.
-The executive committee assist the chief executive when the board is not in session, subject to specified parameters and any limits on the board's delegation of authority to the chief executive.
+The ultimate responsibility for the company and its operations rests with the Board.
+The Board retains effective control through a well-developed governance structure and an Executive Committee.
+The Board delegates authority to the Chief Executive to manage the business and affairs of the Company.
+The Executive Committee assist the Chief Executive when the Board is not in session, subject to specified parameters and any limits on the Board's delegation of authority to the Chief Executive.

-Membership of the executive committee is set out on page ix.
-In addition, a governance framework for executive management assists the chief executive in his task.
-Board-delegated authorities are regularly monitored by the company secretary's office.
+Membership of the Executive Committee is set out on page ix.
+In addition, a governance framework for executive management assists the Chief Executive in his task.
+Board-delegated authorities are regularly monitored by the Company Secretary's office.